Find Affordable College Courses

 11 Yearly Graduations

 The most popular school in the United States for marine science students seekinga master's degree is Stony Brook University.
 Each year, around 26,700 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $7,070 per year, while in-state graduate students, on average, pay $11,310 per year.
-During the 2020-2021 academic year, 11 people received their master's degree in marine science from SUNY Stony Brook.
-About 27% of this group were women, and 9% were students from an underrepresented racial-ethnic group.
+During the most recent year for which we have data, 11 people received their master's degree in marine science from SUNY Stony Brook.
+Around 17% of these students were from an underrepresented racial-ethnic group, and 50% were women.

 10 Yearly Graduations

 California State University - Monterey Bay is the 3rd most popular school in the nation for students seeking a master's degree in marine science.
 Each year, around 7,400 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $5,742 per year, while in-state graduate students, on average, pay $7,176 per year.
-During the 2020-2021 academic year, 10 people received their master's degree in marine science from CSUMB.
-About 60% of this group were women, and 40% were students from an underrepresented racial-ethnic group.
+During the most recent year for which we have data, 10 people received their master's degree in marine science from CSUMB.
+About 89% of this group were women, and 33% were students from an underrepresented racial-ethnic group.

 #4